falsandtru/dw-cache/README.md

 ## Resistance

-LIRS's burst resistance means the resistance to continuous cache misses.
+LIRS's burst resistance means the resistance to continuous cache misses for the last LIR entry or the HIR entries.

 |Algorithm|Type |Scan|Loop|Burst|
 |:-------:|:---:|:--:|:--:|:---:|